🎧 Denver's Crypto Brief — 5 Coins. 38 Seconds. No BS.

 What Is Cryptocurrency, Really?

-A cryptocurrency is a digital form of money that uses cryptography \u2014 advanced math \u2014 to secure transactions.
+A cryptocurrency is a digital form of money that uses cryptography — advanced math — to secure transactions.
 Unlike dollars in a bank, no government or company controls it.
 Instead, thousands of computers around the world keep a shared record of every transaction.
 This shared record is called a blockchain.

 Think of it like a Google Doc that millions of people can read but no single person can secretly edit.
 Every transaction is public, permanent, and verified automatically.

-Colorado ranked 3rd in the United States for crypto adoption in 2025, with a 2.17% adoption rate \u2014 behind only Utah and California (University of Cambridge Centre for Alternative Finance, 2024).
-Denver, home to ETHDenver \u2014 one of the world's largest Ethereum conferences \u2014 has become a hub for young investors, developers, and students entering the space.
+Colorado ranked 3rd in the United States for crypto adoption in 2025, with a 2.17% adoption rate — behind only Utah and California (University of Cambridge Centre for Alternative Finance, 2024).
+Denver, home to ETHDenver — one of the world's largest Ethereum conferences — has become a hub for young investors, developers, and students entering the space.

-The Top 5 Coins for College-Age Investors in Denver
+The Top 5 Coins for Denver Students

-| # | Coin | Symbol | Launch Year | What It Does | Why Denver Students Use It | Typical Transaction Fee |
+| Coin | Symbol | Typical Fee |

 Bitcoin: The Starting Point